Anas121212/clock/README.md

 # clock
-this is a beatiful clock
+This is a beatiful clock